pkar96/FtsZ_acc/Get_params/README.md

-Get Params for the different simulation programs
+Get parameters for the different simulation programs.
+Run call.m to get the parameters